 There are two different types of users in Applivery:

-- Collaborators are users that will have administrative permissions over your projects (Apps).
-They have full or limited access to the Dashboard based on their role: Owner, Admin or Developer.
+- Collaborators are users that will have administrative permissions over the different entities of the platform (Apps, Devices, Users, etc).
+They have full or limited access to the Dashboard based on their role: Owner, Admin, Developer, Viewer.

-- Employees represent each end-user that will have access to you Apps.
+- Employees represent each end-user that will have access to you Apps and Devices.
 You will be able to customize Employee permissions both on App and Organization levels.

 Represent a placeholder for new Apple or Android devices that will be added to the platform.
 Enrollments contain the information needed to register a new device in Applivery and are always associated with a given User.
 For security reasons, Enrollments have a TTL (time to live) that ensure they are only accesible for a limited period of time.

 MDM users represent an easy way to group multiple devices.
 Typically, they represent a real user that owns multiple devices (either Android or Apple devices).
 You can manage groups on your own by defining as many users as you want or even grouping all devices under a single global user.

 An Enterprise resource binds an organization to the Android Management API.
 Devices and Policies both belong to an enterprise.
 Typically, a single enterprise resource is associated with a single organization.

 In order to start using Applivery MDM for Android you will have to bind your Applivery Organization with Google by following guided process in the dashboard.
 You can start this process from Applivery MDM > Settings > Android.

 Policies (also called a policy) are the core resource of the Android Management API.
 You use them to create and save groups of device and app management settings for your users to apply to devices.